GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 {% Column %}
 <strong>May 10, 2023  Run time: 15:52</strong>

-Chrome is on the path to phasing out third-party cookies and this impacts a wide range of use cases.
+Chrome is on the path to phasing out third-party cookies.
 Updates to cookie functionality like CHIPS and First-Party Sets enable you to restrict cross-site cookies on your site in a more secure and private manner.
-Learn what action you can take to ensure you're all set for the end of third-party cookies.
+Learn how they can help.
 {% endColumn %}
 {% endColumns %}